STEINWAY & SONS

 It is well known that Steinway’s principal competition comes from used and rebuilt Steinways, many of which come in exotic veneers or have elaborately carved or customized “art cases.”
 The company has responded by expanding its product line to include modern-day versions of these collector’s items.
 The Crown Jewel Collection consists of the regular models in natural (non-ebonized) wood veneers, many of them exotic.
 They are finished in a semigloss that Steinway calls Satin Lustre.
 In addition to satin and semigloss finishes, all regular Steinway grands are also now available in polyester high-polish ebony, lacquer high-polish ebony, and polyester high-polish white.

 Limited Edition models, issued at irregular intervals, are reproductions of turn-of-the-century designs, or pianos with artistic elements that make them unique.
 A currently-available Limited Edition model, honoring the 70th anniversary of the birth of John Lennon, is the Imagine Series, a white piano that incorporates artwork by Lennon, along with other design elements.
+A recent partnership with musician Lenny Kravitz resulted in the Kravitz Steinway Limited Edition.
+Just 10 of these exquisite instruments are to be produced.

 During the early 1900s, ownership of art-case Steinways became a symbol of wealth and culture.
 Steinway has resumed this tradition by regularly commissioning noted furniture designers to create new art-case designs, usually around a theme.
 For example, in 1999 Frank Pollaro designed an art case called Rhapsody to commemorate the 100th anniversary of the birth of George Gershwin.
 The piano featured a blue-dyed maple veneer adorned with more than 400 hand-cut mother-of-pearl stars and a gilded silver plate.
 In 2016, another Pollaro-designed art-case model, the Fibonacci, was sold, for a record-setting $2.4 million, as Steinway’s 600,000th piano.
 Each year sees new art-case pianos from Steinway, and they are truly stunning.